mantidproject/mantid/docs/source/algorithms/SortXAxis-v1.rst

 This algorithm is for use with small workspaces loaded.
 It is particularly suitable for reformatting workspaces loaded via :ref:`LoadAscii <algm-LoadAscii>`.
-Input workspaces must be a distribution.
+Input workspaces must be point data.

 .. categories::